 - Clean the headlight and remove any dirt

-- Protect the surrounding ares with masking tape
+- Protect the surrounding areas with masking tape

 - Add water and dampen a soft cloth

-- Add a moderate blob of toothpaste to cloth
+- Add a blob of toothpaste to the cloth

 - Rub toothpaste in circular motion with pressure into the headlight